God of Gamblers III: Back to Shanghai: Cast

+Production

+Gong Li was chosen to be the actress for the film but as Taiwan, once of the major markets for Hong Kong films, restricted PRC citizens to appear on domestic screens, two versions of the film were filmed with Taiwanese actress Amber Fang taking over the role.
+The version with Fang would be for the Taiwan market while Gong's version for the international market.

+Filming of the film took three months in Hong Kong with Fang while Gong was stuck in China.
+Media reports claimed Gong was only able to reach the production set just before production is set to end but remained as rumours.

 Parodies and references

 The movie makes use of its cast to make references to other well known Hong Kong media.
 Barry Wong plays a supporting role as a Police Chief in 1991 Hong Kong, a role he also played in the Chow Yun-fat film, The Killer.
 Ray Lui plays Ding Lik, a role he also played in the Hong Kong dramatic TV series, The Bund.
 Lung Fong has a supporting role as a Chinese backer of the Japanese in 1937 Shanghai.
 His character accidentally kills the main character's love interest by defenestration, an action also performed by his character in the original God of Gamblers, which Stephen Chow's God of Gamblers films were spun off from.
 Billy Chow plays an unnamed Japanese soldier who is identical in costume and appearance to the character of General Fujita which he played in the Jet Li film Fist of Legend.